TusharRakheja/DataVisualization/Dolphins of Doubtful Sound/README.md

 **Additional**

-* Adding a text box for network size of current node - Uncomment lines 305-306, 317-319, and 324-325 in Dolphin.java
+* Adding a text box for network size of current node - Uncomment lines 78-79, 91-92, and 94-95 in Ring.java

-* Writing Network Size vs Frequency(Network Size) data to a file - Uncomment line 304 in Dolphin.java
+* Writing Network Size vs Frequency(Network Size) data to a file - Uncomment line 77 in Ring.java

 * Plotting the aforementioned data in R - PlotDistribution.R in src.